-Here we will cover everything you need to know about how to sell on Pinterest from Etsy!
+Here we will cover everything you need to know about how to use Pinterest for Etsy shops!

 Pinterest is an incredible tool that you can use to promote your Etsy shop and get your products in front of more eyes.
 It takes some extra time and dedication to really ensure you are doing the best practices for promoting on Pinterest, but it is worth it to have that extra traffic to your shop.

-Pinterest is always changing, so it’s important to keep up with the latest updates and ensure you are doing the correct practices to use this platform.
-But we are going to cover the latest updates on how to use Pinterest for your Etsy shop in 2022.
+Pinterest is always changing, so it’s important to keep up with the latest updates and ensure you are following the correct practices to use this platform.
+But we are going to cover the latest updates on how to use Pinterest for your Etsy shop in 2023.

 Create a Pinterest account

-The first step to promoting your Etsy shop on Pinterest is to create an account if you haven’t already.
-If you have a personal account, you will need to create a business account instead.
-When creating your account, you will need to add in your business name, the link to your shop, and where you sell your items, which is on Etsy.
+The first step to promoting your Etsy shop on Pinterest is to create a Pinterest account if you haven’t already.
+If you have a personal account, you will need to create a Pinterest business account instead.
+When creating your account, you will need to add your business name, the link to your shop, and where you sell your items, which is on Etsy.

 Recent changes to the Pinterest and Etsy integration

-You’ll notice you cannot “claim” your Etsy shop in Pinterest anymore and that you may not be able to share your Etsy listings directly to Pinterest from Etsy anymore.
+You’ll notice you cannot “claim” your Etsy shop in Pinterest anymore and that you may not be able to share your Etsy listings directly to Pinterest from your Etsy shop anymore.